-How Centre France Transformed Collaboration Practices and Internal Communication
+How Centre France Transformed Collaboration and Internal Communication

-As part of its digital transformation, the Centre France group called upon LumApps to unify all its press titles and connect its 1,600 employees.
-The press group relies on an internal team dedicated to innovation and collaboration issues: The Centre France Lab.
+As part of its digital transformation, the Centre France group looked to LumApps to unify the organization and connect its 1,600 employees.
+The press group relies on an internal team dedicated to innovation and collaboration: The Centre France Lab.

-The intranet called “bonjour” connects the group’s 8 press titles and the 1,600 employees of Centre France – including 500 journalists and numerous other positions.
-The collaborative platform respects the transversal and unifying philosophy of the Lab: it hosts content to represent each job, hierarchical position and geographical entity.
+Centre France’s intranet, called “bonjour,” connects its 8 press titles and 1,600 employees of Centre France – including 500 journalists and several other positions.
+The collaborative platform respects the transversal and unifying philosophy of the Lab – it hosts content that represents each role, title, and region.

 Customer Story Video